Ginger is grown in Java and South Sumatra with the oil obtained through hydro or steam distillation.

 A hydro distillation process of the Ginger Rhizomes would yield around 0.3 - 0.5% of oil depending on area of cultivation and the age of the rhizome.
 Some farmers also do steam distillation of dried rhizomes in some areas and those yields vary from 1.5 - 1.8%

-Prices are flaring upwards because of an increase in prices of fresh ginger.
+The prices of fresh ginger have gone up and consequently those of the fresh oil.
 This product, like clove buds, is driven extensively by the local herbal drink industry.
 Preparations are underway at Van Aroma to launch ginger CO2 shortly.

 To ask us a fair quote for this product, please fill the following form: